AllFullPower/Enterprise-Lab-Windows-Server-AD-DS-Deployment/README.md

 - Financial Department

-> I made a Powershell script that added a certain percentage of users to each group, it helped me optimizing almost a 90% percent of the time it would took me to do it manually.
+> I made a Powershell script that added a certain percentage of users to each group, it helped me optimizing almost a 90% percent of the time that it would have taken me to do it manually.
 > Script: **Set_Random_Group_Script.ps1**
 <img width="689" height="490" alt="Pasted image 20260504205458" src="https://github.com/user-attachments/assets/e938d893-6e3c-4cb9-a08d-460b32da9c0c" />